kyleknighted/tility/README.md

 ### Scratch

 This is a simple server and scratchpad development environment.
-It is fully loaded with options for installing Sass, LESS, or Stylus.
+It is fully loaded with options for installing Sass or LESS.
 You are also able to choose from different mixin libraries depending on which preprocesser you chose.
 Including:

   * Bourbon